teoria-de-control-en-arduino-el-controlador-pid

-We continue with the post dedicated to giving some basic knowledge of automatic control systems on a processor like Arduino.
-In this post we will look at the PID controller, one of the most widely used controllers due to its simplicity and its ability to achieve good performance in a wide variety of situations.
+We continue with the post dedicated to giving a small overview of automatic control systems in a processor like Arduino.
+In this post we will see the PID controller, one of the most widespread controllers due to its simplicity and its ability to achieve good behavior in a wide variety of situations.

-In the first post, we saw some generalities and definitions about system theory.
-In the second one, we saw one of the simplest controls, the all or nothing control with hysteresis, as well as its limitations.
+In the first post we saw some generalities and definitions about control theory.
+In the second, we saw one of the simplest controls, the on/off control with hysteresis, as well as its limitations.

-Of course, we insist that we are not going to go into the details of the PID, since it is a very extensive (and interesting) topic.
+Of course, we insist that we will not go into the details of the PID, as it is a very extensive (and interesting) topic.
 If you are interested, you can consult the abundant documentation available.

-Here we will try to give an intuitive vision of the controller and the motivation that explains its behavior.
+Here we will try to give an intuitive view of the controller and the motivation that explains its behavior.
 Without using equations or mathematics.
-In fact, one of the great things about the PID is that you do not need to know in detail how it works to make it work.
+In fact, that’s one of the great things about PID: you don’t need to know in detail how it works to make it work.

 What is the PID controller?

-The PID controller is one of the most widely used in the industry for controlling feedback systems.
-Some of its strengths are its simplicity and its ability to achieve a good performance in a wide variety of situations without the need to know in detail the plant to be controlled.
+The PID controller is one of the most used in industry for controlling feedback systems.
+Some of its strengths are its simplicity and its ability to provide good behavior in a wide variety of situations without needing to know the plant to be controlled in detail.

 The PID controller has been known for a long time.
-Its first uses date back to 1911, and its first theoretical analysis in 1922 by Nicolas Minorsky.
-In those times, the PID control was exclusively analog.
+Its first uses date back to 1911, and its first theoretical analysis was in 1922 by Nicolas Minorsky.
+In those times, PID control was exclusively analog.
 However, it is easy to implement a digital PID in programming and the calculations it requires are simple and efficient.
-Also, it is “relatively simple” to extrapolate the theory of analog PIDs to its digital equivalent.
+Furthermore, it is “relatively easy” to extrapolate the theory of analog PIDs to their digital equivalent.

 Despite its popularity, we must say that currently the PID is not the best controller available.
-But in most cases, it is more than enough.
-On the other hand, many of the “most modern” controllers are nothing more than improved versions of a PID, such as the different families based on PID with adaptive parameters.
+But in most cases it is more than enough.
+On the other hand, many of the more “modern” controllers are nothing more than improved versions of a PID, such as the various families based on PID with adaptive parameters.

 The PID algorithm (proportional, integral, derivative) is formed by the sum of three components, Proportional, Integral, and Derivative.
 Mathematically, a PID controller has the following formulation.

-One moment, one moment.
+Wait a minute, wait a minute.
 We said no equations!
 Well yes, but we can’t do a post about PID without seeing at least its formulation.
-I promise there won’t be more, okay?
+I promise there won’t be any more, okay?

-Each component of the PID is “independent” of the others, in the sense that each one calculates an output of what “for it” you should do to obtain the appropriate response.
+Each component of the PID is “independent” of the others, in the sense that each one calculates an output of what “for it” you should do to get the appropriate response.

-Each component has a parameter Kp, Ki, and Kd, respectively.
-These parameters indicate the weighting (or “strength”) in the final result.
-For the PID response to be good, broken things, death, destruction, and dismissal, reside in the correct adjustment of these three parameters.
+Each component has a parameter Kp, Ki and Kd, respectively.
+These parameters indicate the weighting (or “the strength”) it has in the final result.
+Whether the PID’s response is good, broken things, death, destruction, and firing, lies in the correct tuning of these three parameters.

-And here comes the “funny” part of the PID.
-In the three parameters, if you put a very low value, the effect of the component on the output will not be noticed.
-And if you put it too high… well, that’s it, death, destruction, broken things, etc.
+And here comes the “funny” part of PID.
+In the three parameters, if you set a value too low, the effect of the component on the output won’t be noticeable.
+And if you set it too high… well, that’s it, death, destruction, broken things, etc.

-Furthermore, in the overall response of the controller, the three components work together and influence each other, so it is not enough to adjust each of the parameters independently.
-There is a certain “zone” within the three parameters, where the behavior is more or less good.
+Furthermore, in the overall response of the controller, the three components work together and influence each other, so it’s not enough to adjust each parameter independently.
+There is a certain “zone” within the three parameters where the behavior is more or less good.

-Logically, it is clear that the difficulty (which is not that much) of a PID is to adjust the parameters K, Ki, and Kd, so that the behavior is good.
+Logically, it is clear that the difficulty (which isn’t that great either) of a PID is adjusting the parameters K, Ki and Kd so that the behavior is good.
 And that’s what we’ll dedicate the next post to.

 Explaining the PID

-To explain the PID controller, we will continue with our example.
-Remember that in this case you are the controller and you are sitting in a room.
+To explain the PID controller, we are going to continue with our example.
+Let’s remember that in this case you are the controller and you are sitting in a room.
 On the wall you have two displays, one blue and one red.
 You also have a lever.

-All you know is that the lever controls the power of the building’s air conditioning system.
-The red number is the actual temperature of the building, and the blue one is the one we want it to be.
-Your mission, logically, is for the actual temperature of the building to be equal to the setpoint.
+All you know is that the lever controls the power of a building’s climate control system.
+The red number is the building’s actual temperature, and the blue one is the one we want it to be.
+Your mission, logically, is for the building’s actual temperature to equal the setpoint.

-Beyond that, you don’t know anything.
-You don’t know what the building is like, what your air conditioning system is like, if all the windows are open, if 100 people are entering the building, if it’s dawning, if it’s winter.
-You don’t even know if moving the lever causes a small effect, or if you’re going to incinerate someone.
+Beyond that, you know nothing.
+You don’t know what the building is like, what your climate control system is like, if all the windows have been opened, if 100 people enter the building, if it’s dawn, if it’s winter.
+You don’t even know if moving the lever causes a small effect, or if you’re going to scorch someone.

-As a positive point, we have a continuous (or semi-continuous) input and output, which is a requirement for a PID controller.
-As we saw in the previous post, if the sensor or actuator were on/off type, we would have to go to an all-or-nothing controller or a controller with hysteresis.
+On the positive side, we have a continuous (or semi-continuous) input and output, which is a requirement for PID control.
+As we saw in the previous one, if the sensor or actuator were of the on/off type, we would have to go for an on/off controller or a hysteresis controller.

-As we mentioned, the PID controller is based on three components, PID.
-Its “strength” lies in the role that each of these components plays in the response.
-To have it in mind, here is a summary.
+As we said, the PID controller is based on three components, PID.
+Its “strength” lies in the role each of these components plays in the response.
+As a summary, so you have it in your head.

-Next, we will go in depth into each of the components, seeing their motivation, operation, and behavior.
+Next, we are going to go into depth on each of the components, seeing their motivation, operation, and behavior.

 PID Simulation

-To check the behavior of the PID components, we have this simulation where you can adjust the values of Kp, Ki, and Kd to visualize the influence of each parameter on the output and the action requested by the controller.
+So you can check the behavior of the PID components, we have this simulation where you can adjust the values of Kp, Ki and Kd to visualize the influence of each parameter on the output, and on the action requested by the controller.

 PID Components

-For this, we will use our simple example of waking up in the middle of a control room, without knowing anything else.
-Unless stated otherwise, the setpoint (blue display) is always at 24ºC.
+For this we will use our simple example that you have woken up in the middle of a control room, knowing nothing else.
+Unless we say otherwise, the setpoint (blue screen) is always at 24ºC.

 Motivation

-The motivation of the proportional component is probably the most intuitive to explain.
-If you enter the room and see 12ºC, it seems logical that you have to give more action to the lever than if it is 23ºC.
+The motivation for the proportional component is probably the most intuitive to explain.
+If you enter the room and see 12ºC, it seems logical that you have to push the lever more than if it says 23ºC.
 Right?

-Well, that is the motivation of the proportional component, which makes sense that you apply more action the further you are from the desired value, and vice versa.
+Well, that’s the motivation of the proportional component, it makes sense that you apply more action the further you are from the desired value, and vice versa.

 Formulation